MichaelSasser/matrixctl/README.md

     # If your matrix server is deployed, you may want to fill out the API section.
     # It enables matrixctl to run more and faster commands.
 You can deploy and
     # provision your Server without this section.
-You also can cerate a user with
+You also can create a user with
     # "matrixctl adduser --ansible YourUsername" and add your privileges after
     # that.
     api: